nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo apt-get update
     sudo apt-get install nodejs

 It installs current stable Node on the current stable Ubuntu.
-Quantal (12.10) users may need to install the *software-properties-common* package for the `add-apt-repository` command to work: `sudo apt-get install software-properties-common`
+12.10 and 13.04 users may need to install the *software-properties-common* package for the `add-apt-repository` command to work: `sudo apt-get install software-properties-common`

 As of Node.js v0.10.0, the nodejs package from [Chris Lea](https://chrislea.com/2013/03/15/upgrading-from-node-js-0-8-x-to-0-10-0-from-my-ppa/)'s repo includes both npm and nodejs-dev.